Microbiology Course Specializations, Career Prospects, and Outlook

 2. What are the career prospects after studying microbiology?

 Studying microbiology opens up a wide range of career prospects.
 Graduates can pursue careers as microbiologists, research scientists, clinical microbiologists, quality control analysts, epidemiologists, environmental microbiologists, or work in the pharmaceutical, food and beverage, agricultural, or biotechnology industries.
-They can also choose to further their education and pursue postgraduate or doctoral studies in microbiology or related fields.
+They can also further their education and pursue postgraduate or doctoral studies in microbiology or related fields.

 3. What are the specialization options in microbiology?